 According to the Hindu Puranas and scriptures, Chaitra Navratri was the most important Navratri in which Goddess Shakti was worshipped, until Lord Rama worshipped Goddess Durga in the ‘Ashwin’ month during the Ramayana war.
 Chaitra Navratri is celebrated with immense pomp and show in whole of India, especially the northern states.
 This Hindu festival is very popular in Himachal Pradesh, Haryana, Punjab, Madhya Pradesh, Uttar Pradesh and Uttarakhand to name a few.
 In most of these states, a huge fair is organised in the Shakti temples.
 In the state of Maharashtra it begins with ‘Gudi Padwa’ whereas in southern states like Andhra Pradesh, the celebrations kick start with ‘Ugadi’.

-Chaitra Navratri 2018 is on March 18 Sunday
+Chaitra Navratri 2018 was on March 18 Sunday

 Rituals during Chaitra Navratri:

 Praying and fasting marks the Chaitra Navratri celebrations.
 Before the start of the celebrations, the house is cleaned for welcome the Goddess in their home.
 The devotees performing the puja observe a fast for all nine days.
 While fasting only ‘satvik’ food like potatoes, ‘kuttu ka aata’, curd and fruits are allowed.
 Consumption of non-vegetarian food and also use of onion and garlic should be strictly avoided.
 During the Navratri period, while maintaining strict discipline in food, a person should also monitor their behaviour.
 The devotees spend their day worshipping the Goddess and chanting the Navratri mantras.
 The fast is broken on the ninth day after the ‘havan’ and the Prasad, after offering to the Goddess, is eaten along with other members of the family.